Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model

 \section{Special Cases}

-To our knowledge, the only finite-energy model in the Hadwiger class other than the Ising model in a field that has been exactly solved is the triplet model, sometimes called the Ising model with three-spin interactions \cite{B74}.
-This has Hamiltonian $-\sum_v h_{v1}h_{v2}h_{v3}$, where $h_{v1},h_{v2},h_{v3}$ are the spins in $\{-1,1\}$ of the hexagons adjacent to $v$, which results in a model at the midpoint of the $C-F$ or $E-H$ transition lines, depending on sign convention.
-This makes it a natural analogue of the Ising model in the configuration space, which is the midpoint of the only other Peierls transition line.
-The triplet model exhibits a sharp phase transition, which, given the sharp transitions in the Ising model as well, is reason to believe that in fact the entire space of Hadwiger functions experiences such a transition, except along the non-Peierls transition lines.
+To our knowledge, the only finite-energy model in the Hadwiger class other than the Ising model in a field that has been exactly solved is the Baxter-Wu model, sometimes called the Ising model with three-spin interactions \cite{BW73}.
+This has Hamiltonian $-\sum_v h_{v1}h_{v2}h_{v3}$, where $h_{v1},h_{v2},h_{v3}$ are the spins in $\{-1,1\}$ of the hexagons adjacent to $v$, which results in a model at the midpoint of the $C-F$ or $E-H$ degeneracy lines, depending on sign convention.
+This makes it a natural analogue of the Ising model in the configuration space, which is the midpoint of the only other Peierls degeneracy line.
+The Baxter-Wu model exhibits a sharp phase transition, which, given the sharp transitions in the Ising model as well, is reason to believe that in fact all Hadwiger models exhibit sharp phase transitions separating the different regions of the diagram, except along the non-Peierls degeneracy lines.

 At the pure Euler point, the Hamiltonian has a number of very nice properties, particularly on the hexagonal lattice.
 Euler Characteristic is the difference of components and holes, so with fixed boundary conditions there is an isomorphism between the pure Euler model and a model defined on loop configurations $\omega$, with energy $O(\omega)-I(\omega)$, with $O(\omega)$ and $I(\omega)$ denoting the number of loops contained within an even and odd number of loops respectively (generally loops will not be deeply nested, so this corresponds to ``outer" and ``inner" loops).
 Adding the perimeter term results in a local analogue of the loop $O(n)$ model.
 At low temperatures, where nested loops are very rare, these models display similar behavior, and the loop $O(n)$ results can be used to make an alternate proof of three distinct Gibbs states\cite{DC17}.
 However, due its nonlocality the loop $O(n)$ model is much less amenable to traditional techniques, and so does not provide the completeness results of Pirogov--Sinai-Zahradnik.